Stability and coercivity for toric polarizations: Coercivity for the toric case

 \subsection{Toric test configurations}

 Let us continuously fix the coordinate of $M_{\R}$.
-By the definition of moment map, Hamilton functions associated with the vector fields in $N_{\R}$ are translated to affine functions on $P$.
-A general toric test configuration correspond to a convex, rational piecewise-linear function $f: P\to \R$.
-This is a torus-equivariant morphism $(\cX, \cL) \to (\P^1, \cO(1))$ constructed by the big polytope
+By definition of the moment map, any Hamilton function associated with $\mu \in N_{\R}$ is translated into the affine function on $P$.
+General f configuration corresponds to a convex, rational piecewise-linear function $f\colon P\to \R$.
+In fact the compactification $(\overline{\cX}, \overline{\cL}) \to \P^1$ is constructed by the $(n+1)$-dimensional polytope

-The corresponding toric polarization $(\cX, \cL)$ in fact forms a $\C^*$-equivariant flat family of $\Q$-polarized schemes with $(\cX \setminus \cX_0, \cL) \simeq (X\times \C, p_1^*L)$ so that it give a test configuration in the terminology of \cite{Don02}.
-Toric version of the Donaldson-Futaki invariant is given by the form